- Leaders are adding new means of supporting employees

 - Leaders are focused on current and future needs

-Last month, Gallup Managing Director Larry Emond gathered the initial COVID-19 policy and strategy responses of 100 members of the CHRO Roundtable, an organization that includes the CHROs of over 700 of the world's largest companies.
+Last month, Gallup gathered the initial COVID-19 policy and strategy responses of 100 members of the CHRO Roundtable, an organization that includes the CHROs of over 700 of the world's largest companies.

-Since then, Emond has conducted 15 industry-based videoconferences with over 200 members of the CHRO Roundtable to discuss their evolving health, labor and economic responses to the pandemic and their outlook on returning to work.
-This is what Emond found.
+Since then, Gallup has conducted 15 industry-based videoconferences with over 200 members of the CHRO Roundtable to discuss their evolving health, labor and economic responses to the pandemic and their outlook on returning to work.

 Disease Containment Protocols and Employee Support